lolzio5/uavproject/README.md

 # uavproject

 This project uses Yolov3-tiny to detect obstacles on images using the detect.py file.
 It is currently trained for a forest environment with numerous trees.
+This can be seen on the demonstration1.mp4 file.

 The plan.py file is then able to plan the most efficient path around an obstacle, and prints it out.